 What a great question!
 One that many of us may be asking in one form or another.
-Something I told Mike, and I will tell all of you is that I am flattered that many of you feel you can reach out to me.
 Please keep in mind that I am not a marathoner or elite athlete, but I do love to learn and research for my own active and busy lifestyle.
 Please take my advice simply from a trainer’s perspective-not as a specialist in this area.
 I hope that this information is helpful, and at least sets all of you up for a step in the right direction.

 After lengthy or vigorous runs and workouts, you need to be sure to eat within 30 minutes of finishing.
 Opt for snacks that have a good balance of carbs and protein.
 Chocolate milk has been touted for some time now about being a great recovery snack.
 Really, anything healthy, about 100-300 calories, again with a balance of carbohydrates and protein for muscle recovery and repair.